Abdullah-Alsalhi/Tuwaiq-JS/README.md

 1. add your favorite programming language to the start of the array.
 1. print the array.
 1. create a function takes an array and object and returns the array after adding the object into the start of the array.
+---
+## Homework

+**create the following functions and call them three times:**
+1. function takes an array and index number and returns the items mounted in that index.
+1. function takes an array and return the first item of that array.
+1. function takes an array and print its length.
+1. function takes an array and print each item of it.
+1. function takes an array consist of numbers and print numbers bigger than 15 only.